sagatake/VAPwithAudioFaceEncoders/README.md

 --- vad_novice.txt
 ```

+### 2. Preparation on Windows

-Place video data as follows from the NoXi dataset.
+Place video data as follows from the NoXi dataset (You might need to rename files).
 ```
 face_extract/src_paris
 - Paris_01-video_expert.mp4